 Eat well.
 It’s often overlooked by hard working managers.
 Good diet tends to help you deliver great leadership.

 Get those tough tasks out of the way early in your day, don’t let them linger.
 I rather like the eat the frog time management process.
-Clear out as much baggage as you can early then work on added value and big ticket issues.

 You Are Not Alone, Finding Support